eshabram/ML_Compression/README.md

 ENABLED ON BOTH!!

 That's it.
 If you'd like to verify that the data is the size specified, you can run wireshark and capture one the TCP packets and find the "payload" or "data".
-Have fun.
+Have fun!
 ![Alt text](figures/wireshark_payload.png)